onecompiler/tutorials/c/strings/strings.md

 # How to declare strings

-Declaring strings is similar to one-dimensional character array.
+Declaring string is similar to one-dimensional character array.
 Below is the syntax:

 ```c
 char var-name[size];